View

 COMPETITIVE ANALYSIS

-I chose 4 very different hotels to get a feel for industry trends and recurring themes in the booking process without limiting that experince to price range or status.
+I chose 4 very different hotels to get an understanding of industry trends and recurring themes in the booking process without limiting that experince to price range or status.
 I analyzed four hotel chains including Doubletree, The Ritz-Carlton, The Great Wolf Lodge, and Kimpton Blythswood Square Hotel.

 I recorded these observations using a color key: